 In addition to the potential odour sources specified above, the following adjacent potential odour sources have also been identified.
-These include emissions from adjacent waste management activities which are managed by Valencia under permit EPR/BV4517IM.
+These include emissions from adjacent waste management activities which are managed by Valencia under the same permit reference.
 Odour from these operations are managed in accordance with the Permit and Valencia's management systems.
-The location and good management of this facility mean that no OMP has been required for this permit.